boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-on-aks-with-azure-alb-gateway.md

 kubectl apply -f azure-alb-pre-config.yaml
 ```

-## 7. Retrieve the CNAME for the ALB Gateway, which will be used for DNS mapping.
+## 7. Obtain CNAME for Azure Gateway
 Retrieve the CNAME for the ALB Gateway, which will be used for DNS mapping.

 ```sh